MetallicGoat/personal-portfolio/blogs/perpetual-motion.md

 <br/>

-## Implementation - Waiver Tracking System:
+## Implementation - Waiver Tracking System

 All in all, the waiver tracking system was pretty simple compared to the rest of what I have worked on.
 It works as follows.
 When people sign waivers, they are required to enter their name, and optionally their email address.
 When they do, they are